DiamondPG/StatsApp/docs/Installation.md

 4. Run the application from the start menu.
 > NOTE: If you manually open the application from the .exe file, Use `Launcher.exe` instead of `StatsApp.exe`.
 The application fails to start correctly when launched using the `StatsApp.exe` file.

+# Need to update manually?

+1. Download the `patch.zip` file from the latest version.
+2. Unzip the contents into the StatsApp installation folder. **OVERWRITE the old files**
+> NOTE: The version number will not update when the files change.
+That is a seperate file.

 # Any Issues?
 Submit a ticket!

 You can submit a ticket by clicking [here](https://github.com/DiamondPG/StatsApp/issues/new).